We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Magabala Books is committed to nurturing and celebrating the talent of Aboriginal and Torres Strait Islander storytellers, writers, artists and illustrators.

 The Daisy Utemorrah Award is now closed.
-The 2021 award will open in December 2020 and be awarded in July 2021.
+The next award will open in December 2020 and be awarded in July 2021.

 The Daisy Utemorrah Award is for an unpublished manuscript of junior or YA fiction by an Aboriginal and/or Torres Strait Islander writer.